RealTimeChris/simdjson/doc/ondemand_design.md

    The second field is matched (`"text"`), so we validate the `:` and move to the actual value.

    > NOTE: `["text"]` does a *raw match*, comparing the key directly against the raw JSON.
 This
-   > allows simdjson to do field lookup very, very quickly when the keys you want to match have
+   > allows simdjson2 to do field lookup very, very quickly when the keys you want to match have
    > letters, numbers and punctuation.
 However, this means that fields with escapes in them will not
    > be matched.

-   To convert to a string, we check for `"` and use simdjson's fast unescaping algorithm to copy `first!` (plus a terminating `\0`) into a buffer managed by the `document`.
+   To convert to a string, we check for `"` and use simdjson2's fast unescaping algorithm to copy `first!` (plus a terminating `\0`) into a buffer managed by the `document`.
 This buffer stores all strings from a single iteration.
 The next string will be written after the `\0`.